-7.13 Documenting evaluations
+7.12 Documenting evaluations

 - (1) Extent of documentation for evaluation The certifying officers should generally maintain documentary evidence sufficient to provide reasonable support for their certification of a DC&P and ICFR evaluation.
 The extent of documentation used to support the certifying officers' evaluations of DC&P and ICFR for each annual certificate will vary depending on the size and complexity of the issuer's DC&P and ICFR.
-The extent of documentation is a matter of judgment for the certifying officers, acting reasonably. - (2) Documentation for evaluations of DC&P and ICFR To provide reasonable support for a DC&P or ICFR evaluation the certifying officers should generally document-the following: - (a) a description of the process the certifying officers used to evaluate DC&P or ICFR; - (b) how the certifying officers determined the extent of testing of the components of DC&P or ICFR; - (c) a description of, and results from applying, the evaluation tools discussed in sections 7.6 and 7.7 of the Policy or other evaluation tools; and - (d) the certifying officers' conclusions about the following: - (i) the operating effectiveness of DC&P or ICFR, as applicable; and - (ii) whether a reportable deficiency in ICFR relating to operation existed as at the end of the period. material weakness relating to the operation of ICFR existed as at the end of the period.
+The extent of documentation is a matter of judgment. - (2) Documentation for evaluations of DC&P and ICFR To provide reasonable support for a DC&P or ICFR evaluation the certifying officers should generally document the following: - (a) a description of the process the certifying officers used to evaluate DC&P or ICFR; - (b) how the certifying officers determined the extent of testing of the components of DC&P or ICFR; - (c) a description of, and results from applying, the evaluation tools discussed in sections 7.6 and 7.7 of the Policy or other evaluation tools; and - (d) the certifying officers' conclusions about the following: - (i) the effectiveness of DC&P or ICFR, as applicable; and - (ii) whether a reportable deficiency in ICFR relating to operation existed as at the end of the period.